olivier-su/Intention/README.md

 # Intention

-Intention is a productivity application aimed at providing users visual tracking for their goals.
+Intention Is A Productivity Application Aimed At Providing Users Visual Tracking For Their Goals.

-Current features:
+Current Features:

 - Food Tracking
-- To do list
+- To Do List
+- Water Consumption

-Upcoming features:
+Upcoming Features:

-- Exercise tracking
+- Exercise Tracking
-- Finance tracking
+- Finance Tracking

-### Technologies used
+### Technologies Used

 - MongoDB
-- React
+- React.js
-- Express
+- Express.js
 - Node.js